-- Priority growth areas/redevelopment sites are identified on Map 6. - Continue to use and pursue resources such as site assessment grants and other resources for investing in brownfield clean-up for future development opportunities.
+- Priority redevelopment areas are identified on Map 6. - Continue to use and pursue resources such as site assessment grants and other resources for investing in brownfield clean-up for future development opportunities.

-Facilitate development to support and grow the city's tax base while providing new opportunities for business and residential expansion.
+Facilitate development to support and grow the city's tax base while providing new opportunities for business and residential expansion